-- On April 16, 2014, Klépierre disposed of a portfolio of 126 properties located in France, Spain, and Italy as further discussed in Note 5. - On April 10, 2014, we acquired an additional 22.5% noncontrolling interest in Ashford Designer Outlet, increasing our ownership interest in this property to 45%.

-- On January 10, 2014, as discussed above, we acquired one of our partner's redeemable interests in a portfolio of ten properties, seven of which were consolidated and three were unconsolidated prior to the transaction.
+- On August 14, 2014, we and our partner opened Twin Cities Premium Outlets, a 409,000 square foot outlet center.
+We have a 35% noncontrolling interest in this new center. - On July 31, 2014, we and our partner, Tanger Factory Outlet Centers, opened Charlotte Premium Outlets, a 399,000 square foot outlet center.
+We have a 50% noncontrolling interest in this new center. - On April 16, 2014, Klépierre disposed of a portfolio of 126 properties located in France, Spain, and Italy as further discussed in Note 5 of the condensed notes to consolidated financial statements. - On April 10, 2014, through our joint venture with McArthurGlen, we acquired an additional 22.5% noncontrolling interest in Ashford Designer Outlet, increasing our ownership interest in this property to 45%. - On January 10, 2014, as discussed above, we acquired one of our partner's redeemable interests in a portfolio of ten properties, seven of which were consolidated and three were unconsolidated prior to the transaction.
 The three unconsolidated properties remained unconsolidated following the transaction. - On October 16, 2013, we acquired noncontrolling interests in portions of four Designer Outlets, which include Parndorf (Vienna, Austria), La Reggia (Naples, Italy), Noventa di Piave (Venice, Italy), and Roermond (Roermond, Netherlands), through our joint venture with McArthurGlen. - On August 29, 2013, we and our partner, Shinsegae Group, opened Busan Premium Outlets, a 360,000 square foot outlet located in Busan, South Korea. - On August 22, 2013, we and our partner, Woodmont Outlets, opened St. Louis Premium Outlets, a 350,000 square foot outlet center.
-We have a 60% noncontrolling interest in this new center. - On August 2, 2013, through our joint venture with McArthurGlen, we acquired a 22.5% noncontrolling interest in Ashford Designer Outlet located in Kent, UK. - On August 1, 2013, we and our partner, Calloway Real Estate Investment Trust, opened Toronto Premium Outlets in Canada, a 360.000 square foot outlet center serving the Greater Toronto area. - On April 19, 2013, we and our partner, Mitsubishi Estate Co., LTD., opened Shisui Premium Outlets, a 230,000 square foot outlet center located in Shisui (Chiba), Japan.
+We have a 60% noncontrolling interest in this new center.

+- On August 2, 2013, through our joint venture with McArthurGlen, we acquired a 22.5% noncontrolling interest in Ashford Designer Outlet located in Kent, UK. - On August 1, 2013, we and our partner, Calloway Real Estate Investment Trust, opened Toronto Premium Outlets in Canada, a 360,000 square foot outlet center serving the Greater Toronto area. - On April 19, 2013, we and our partner, Mitsubishi Estate Co., LTD., opened Shisui Premium Outlets, a 230,000 square foot outlet center located in Shisui (Chiba), Japan.

-For the purposes of the following comparison between the six months ended June 30, 2014 and 2013, the above transactions are referred to as the property transactions.
+For the purposes of the following comparison between the three and nine months ended September 30, 2014 and 2013, the above transactions are referred to as the property transactions.
 In the following discussions of our results of operations, "comparable" refers to properties we owned and operated in both of the periods under comparison.

-Three months ended June 30, 2014 vs. Three months ended June 30, 2013
+Three months ended September 30, 2014 vs. Three months ended September 30, 2013

-Minimum rents increased \$53.8 million during 2014, of which the property transactions accounted for \$10.2 million of the increase.
-Comparable rents increased \$43.6 million, or 6.8%, primarily attributable to an increase in base minimum rents.
+Minimum rents increased \$49.3 million during 2014, of which the property transactions accounted for \$7.7 million of the increase.
+Comparable rents increased \$41.6 million, or 6.3%, primarily attributable to an increase in base minimum rents.

-Tenant reimbursements increased \$34.9 million, due to a \$5.5 million increase attributable to the property transactions and a \$29.4 million, or 10.2%, increase in the comparable properties primarily due to annual fixed contractual increases related to common area maintenance and additional marketing recoveries as a result of costs incurred during our property rebranding initiative.
+Tenant reimbursements increased \$30.4 million, due to a \$4.8 million increase attributable to the property transactions and a \$25.6 million, or 8.5%, increase in the comparable properties primarily due to annual fixed contractual increases related to common area maintenance and additional marketing recoveries related to increased digital and social media advertising costs.

-Total other income increased \$5.9 million, principally as a result of a \$4.3 million increase in land sale activity.
+Total other income increased \$7.9 million, principally as a result of a \$6.8 million increase in lease settlement activity.

-Advertising and promotion increased \$10.6 million primarily as a result of costs incurred during our property rebranding initiative.
+Advertising and promotion increased \$9.9 million primarily related to higher digital and social media advertising costs.